mj0730/update_mongo/readme.md

 ## Use

-`npm run-all`: Creates new json files from the csv inputs, then updates the database.
+`npm run all`: Creates new json files from the csv inputs, then updates the database.
 `npm run update`: Updates the database with the current json data.
 `npm run json`: Creates new json files from the csv inputs only.